DeepProcess: Supporting business process execution using a MANN-based recommender system: Preliminaries

+Process analytics involves a sophisticated layer of data analytics built over the traditional notion of process mining \cite{van2011process}.
+Compared to Process mining, Process analytics addresses the more general problem of leveraging data generated by, or associated with, process execution to obtain actionable insights about business processes.
+Process analytics leverages a range of data, including, but not limited to process logs, event logs \cite{santiputri2017mining}, provisioning logs, decision logs and process context \cite{sindhgatta2016context} and answers queries that have a number of real world applications particularly related to prescriptive analytics such as resource optimisation and instance prioritisation.
+In this paper we focus on event logs and assume that when a business process instance is executed, its execution trace is recorded as an event log.
+An event log is a sequence of events, naturally ordered by the associating timestamps.

-We assume that when a business process instance is executed, its execution trace is recorded as an event log.
-An event can be characterized by multiple descriptors, including an activity, a resource, and a timestamp.
-We assume further that the activity is discrete and drawn from a finite set.
-Resources associated with an event can be either continuous (e.g., time to complete a sub-task), or discrete (e.g., type of skills needed).
-An event log is sequence of events, naturally ordered by the associating timestamps.
-Predictive analytics can be considered as computing (a) a set of functions and (b) a set of computer programs that carry out computation, over a (partially executed) process instance.
+In predictive analytics, we study techniques that allow us to predict how the future of a given process instance will unfold and the likely occurrence of future process events \cite{evermann2017predicting}.
+It can be considered as computing (a) a set of functions and (b) a set of computer programs that carry out computation, over a (partially executed) process instance.
 An example of case (a) is computing remaining time of a process instance, which is the \emph{sequence-to-vector} setting.
 An example of case (b) is a continuation of a partially executed process, which is the \emph{sequence-to-sequence} setting.